 - 1 small clove garlic, minced

-- 1/4 tsp each sea salt and black pepper
+- ¼ teaspoon each sea salt and black pepper

-- 1 tsp olive oil, for drizzling on top before serving
+- 1 teaspoon olive oil, for drizzling on top before serving

 - Arrange all bowl ingredients in a shallow bowl, either separately, or mixed together.
 Add avocado slices immediately before serving to prevent browning.
 Top with tzatziki sauce.

 - Peel the cucumber and remove the seeds with a spoon.
 Finely dice the cucumber.
 Sprinkle with a pinch or two of salt and let stand in a strainer to allow the water to drain off.
 Alternatively, pat dry with paper towel or a clean cloth to remove as much moisture as you can so that the sauce isn't watery.

 - In a small bowl, combine the remaining ingredients.